BiEchi/Pose3dDirectionalTraining/VideoPose3D/README.md

 - MATLAB, if you want to experiment with HumanEva-I (you need this to convert the dataset).

 ### Dataset setup
-You can find the instructions for setting up the Human3.6M and HumanEva-I datasets in [`DATASETS.md`](DATASETS.md). **For this short guide, we focus on Human3.6M.** You are not required to setup HumanEva, unless you want to experiment with it.
+You can find the instructions for setting up the Human3.6M and HumanEva-I datasets in [`DATASETS.md`](DATASETS.md).
+For this short guide, we focus on Human3.6M.
+You are not required to setup HumanEva, unless you want to experiment with it.

 In order to proceed, you must also copy CPN detections (for Human3.6M) and/or Mask R-CNN detections (for HumanEva).

-### Evaluating our pretrained models (Inference using *Human3.6M*)
+### Evaluating our pretrained models

-使用Human3.6M数据集进行模型准确度评估。pretrained model表示可以使用作者已经训练好的模型，称为”预训练的“。

 The pretrained models can be downloaded from AWS.
 Put `pretrained_h36m_cpn.bin` (for Human3.6M) and/or `pretrained_humaneva15_detectron.bin` (for HumanEva) in the `checkpoint/` directory (create it if it does not exist).
 ```sh
 mkdir checkpoint